 If the software, hardware, or proprietary technologies we provide to a customer contain defects that increase our customer's cost of goods sold and time to market, these defects could significantly decrease the market acceptance of our solutions.
 Further, the cost of support resources required to remedy any defects in our technologies, hardware, or software tools could exceed our expectations.
 Any actual or perceived defects with our software, hardware, or proprietary technologies may also hinder our ability to attract or retain industry partners or customers, leading to a decrease in our revenue.
-These defects are frequently found during the period following introduction of new software, hardware, or proprietary technologies or enhancements to existing software, hardware, or proprietary technologies or enhancements to existing software, hardware, or proprietary technologies contain errors not discovered until after customer implementation of the silicon design and manufacturing process recommended by us.
-If our software, hardware, or proprietary technologies and result in the diversion of technical and other resources from our other development efforts.
+These defects are frequently found during the period following introduction of new software, hardware, or proprietary technologies or enhancements to existing software, hardware, or proprietary technologies.
+Our software, hardware, and proprietary technologies may contain errors not discovered until after customer implementation of the silicon design and manufacturing process recommended by us.
+If our software, hardware, or proprietary technologies contain errors or defects, it could require us to expend significant resources to alleviate these problems, which could reduce margins and result in the diversion of technical and other resources from our other development efforts.